 - First hospital in the state to receive the Blue Cross and Blue Shield of Nebraska, Blue Distinction Center for Complex and Rare Cancers

-The Nebraska Medical Center heart and vascular services provide specialty heart programs to patients in Nebraska, Missouri, South Dakota and Iowa.
+Nebraska Medicine heart and vascular services provide specialty heart programs to patients in Nebraska, Missouri, South Dakota and Iowa.
 Programs available at the medical center include heart attack, chest pain, heart failure, chronic obstructive pulmonary disease/asthma, arrhythmia, adult congenital heart disease, pneumonia, valvular disease, deep vein thrombosis, carotid/arterial disease, heart transplantation, electrophysiology and cardiac rehabilitation.

 Accreditation and awards